Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

     | student | student |

-10. The VM has the following three courses by default and they are all part of semester `f16`:
+10. The VM has the following three courses by default and they are all part of the current semester:

-    _FIXME:  This will change to "python course", "c++ course", "java course", etc._

-    * csci1000
+    _Note: The current semester is calculated by either using an `s` if in the month is < 7 else use `f` and then take the last two digits of the current year.
+So April 2017 would be `s17` while September 2017 would be `f17`.

-    * csci1100
+    * sample
-    * csci1200
+    * development
-    * csci2600
+    * tutorial

 11. Currently, there are four user accounts that can be used that have different permission levels within the system.
 Their password is the same as their username: